 Charter cities are new cities granted a special jurisdiction to create a new governance system focused on enabling economic development.
 Building charter cities requires a significant capital investment.
 Like all investments, there are risks involved.
-The Charter Cities Institute has created this document to help charter city developers mitigate those risks.
+The Charter Cities Institute has created the Risk Mitigation Guide this document to help charter city developers lessen those risks.

 Social risks are the first set of risks discussed.
 The creation of a charter city can lead to social tension and disruptions.
 For example, a charter city will likely alter interpersonal relations in the surrounding area by creating new sources of employment and opportunity that did not exist before.
 Thus, a charter city may be seen as a threat by other industrialists or large employers in the region.
 A charter city may also cause traditional family disruptions or anti-immigration backlash if there is an influx of foreign labor.
 Developers must anticipate these risks and plan for them.